Dhobi Ghat (Mumbai): Overview

 There are rows of open-air concrete wash pens, each fitted with its own flogging stone.
 Claimed to be the world's largest outdoor laundry, Dhobi Ghat is a very popular attraction among foreign tourists.

 It is located next to Mahalaxmi railway station on the Western Railway suburban line in southern Mumbai.
-It is also accessible from the Jacob Circle monorail station.
-It is near Saat Rasta roundabout.
+It is also accessible from the Jacob Circle monorail station and the Mahalaxmi Metro Station on the Aqua Line of Mumbai Metro.
+It is located near the Saat Rasta roundabout.

 The Dhobi Kalyan & Audhyogik Vikas Cooperative Society, the apex body that represents washermen, estimates the annual turnover of the Mahalaxmi Dhobi Ghat at around Rs 100 crore.
 For 18 to 20 hours each day, over 7,000 people flog, scrub, dye and bleach clothes on concrete wash pens, dry them on ropes, neatly press them and transport the garments to different parts of the city.
 Over one lakh (100,000) clothes are washed each day.
 Some of the wealthier dhobis have given up on manual cleaning and have now installed large mechanical washing and drying machines.

 The dhobis collect clothes from all parts of the city, from Colaba to Virar.
 Their biggest clients are neighbourhood laundries, garment dealers, wedding decorators and caterers, and mid-sized hotels and clubs.